Paris: Avoid the 8 Biggest Scams and Rip-Offs

 And if the servers ask if you want a small or large coffee (or any drink), brace yourself.
 You might just end up paying three times the original price for a slightly bigger cup.
 Sneaky, right?

-To dodge these wallet traps, don’t be shy about wandering off the beaten path.
+To dodge these traps, don’t be shy about wandering off the beaten path.
 Check out the side streets for authentic shops and eateries where locals hang out.
 Not only will you score better deals, but you’ll also soak in some real Parisian vibes (and support small family-run businesses).

 So go ahead, explore, eat, and shop like a savvy traveler.
 Your wallet (and your taste buds) will thank you.